 1. SwifDoo PDF

-SwifDoo PDF serves as a strong note-taking application, packed with features for reading, editing, and PDF annotating.
-Recognized among the best apps like Goodnotes for Windows, it allows users to easily highlight, comment, and draw on PDFs.
+SwifDoo PDF is a powerful note-taking application packed with features for reading, editing, and annotating PDFs.
+Recognized as one of the best apps like Goodnotes for Windows, it lets users easily highlight, comment, and draw on PDFs.
 Its lightweight design and user-friendly interface make it perfect for students and professionals alike.
-If you're seeking a reliable Goodnotes alternative for Windows, SwifDoo PDF is definitely worth considering.
+If you're seeking a reliable GoodNotes alternative for Windows, SwifDoo PDF is definitely worth considering.

 Pros

-• Enables quick text box insertion for making detailed notes on important PDF content.
+- Enables quick text insertion to make detailed notes on important PDF content.

 Cons

-• Notes handling capacity is exclusively available for Windows users only.
+- Notes handling capacity is available exclusively to Windows users.

 2. Noteful

-It’s clear that Noteful is among the best free Goodnotes alternatives for Android, iPad, and iOS currently available.
+It’s clear that Noteful is among the best free Goodnotes alternatives for Android, iPad, and iOS.
 It is a handwritten note-taking app built specifically for Apple Pencil and iPad users.
 Noteful distinguishes itself from other free apps like Goodnotes by providing natural handwriting and effective organization tools.
-Additionally, it ranks among the best PDF annotators, providing smooth markup, highlighting, and note-taking capabilities.
+Additionally, it ranks among the best PDF annotators, offering smooth markup, highlighting, and note-taking.

 Pros

-• The app allows you to record audio while you take handwritten notes, syncing the two together.
+- The app lets you record audio while taking handwritten notes, syncing the two.

 Cons